Skip to content

 tags

-You can specify tags for a particular agent in its settings.
+You can specify tags for a specific runner in its settings.

 Keyword type: Job keyword.